 8-1.
 Essential information

-Emergency flashers456
+Emergency flashers466

 If your vehicle has to

 be stopped in

-an emergency457
+an emergency467

 8-2.
 Steps to take in an

 emergency

 If your vehicle needs to

-be towed458
+be towed468

 If you think something is

-wrong463
+wrong473

 Fuel pump shut off

-system464
+system474

 If a warning light turns on

 or a warning buzzer

 sounds

 If a warning message is

-displayed472
+displayed

-If you have a flat tire476
+If you have a flat tire

-If the engine will not
+If the engine will not start501

-start

-If the shift lever cannot

-be shifted from P492

-If the vehicle battery is
+If the vehicle battery is discharged502

-discharged494

-If your vehicle overheats497
+If your vehicle overheats505

-If the vehicle becomes
+If the vehicle becomes stuck507

-stuck
+SIUCK